-- Beware of Freeware: Never download apps, music files etc. it can be a dubious program designed to cause data corruption and data loss.
+- Beware of Freeware: Never download apps, music files, etc. it can be a dubious program designed to steal, corrupt, encrypt/lock, or delete your data.

-- Regular Software Update: Always update the browser, Operating system and Software to keep viruses at bay.
+- Keep your system updated: Always update the browser, Operating system, and Software to keep viruses at bay.

-- Use Secure Websites: While doing online transaction always check if the sites start with “https”.
-A majority of E-commerce sites and banking sites start with “https” and have additional features to ensure safe online transaction.
+- Use Secure Websites: While doing online transaction, always check if the sites start with “https”.
+A majority of E-commerce sites and banking sites start with “https” and have additional features to ensure a safe online transaction.

-- Antivirus: Use antivirus on your phones, Laptops and computers to avoid malware, virus attacks.
-Never compromise on your security, always buy or download best possible Antivirus software.
+- Use Antivirus: Use antivirus on your phones, laptops, and computers to avoid malware/virus attacks.
+Never compromise with security, always buy or download the best available Antivirus software.

-- Computer Security Settings: Ensure that the security setting on the computer is set to right level and it should automatically warn us about potential risks when visiting suspicious websites.
+- Optimize browser’s settings: Ensure that the browser’s security settings are set to the right level and warn you about potential risks while visiting suspicious websites.

-- Check Financial Accounts: Keep regularly checking account for the unapproved transaction.
+- Keep a check on your bank transactions: Keep an eye on your bank account for any unapproved transaction.
 Report any suspicious transaction to the bank to avoid damage.